compulab-yokneam/Documentation/new_employee_training/interview/technician/task-02.md

 1. Connect the IOT-GATE-RPI4 gateway to C-LAB internal network
 3. Open the next step [Instruction Guide](http://192.168.10.106/mediawiki/index.php/IOT-GATE-RPI4:_Training_Tasks)
-4. Follow step-by-step instruction to achive the goal
+4. Follow step-by-step instruction to achieve the goal
 5. Do not hesitate to find a required solution in open resources
 6. Feel free to contact interviewers with any issue/question/remark you have